Dinhhai94/course-materials/Wk2Mod2.md

   var output = document.querySelector('#greeting');
   output.textContent = "Thanks for visiting, " + name + ".";
   ```
-3. While `.textContent` works, it would be nice if we could wrap our greeting in a `<p>` element to keep styling consistent.
+3. While `textContent` works, it would be nice if we could wrap our greeting in a `<p>` element to keep styling consistent.
 To do that, we'll use a different method attached to DOM nodes called `.innerHTML`.
 Try this:

   ```javascript
   var name = prompt("Hi there!
 What's your name?");